Death of X: Uncanny Inhumans

-The Inhumans continue to gain more and more favor in the public eye for their heroics as more and more NuHumans continue to appear worldwide.
+The Inhumans continue to gain favor in the public eye for their heroics as more NuHumans continue to appear worldwide.
 Beast went to live with the Inhumans so he can work alongside them peacefully to find a way to alter the state of the Terrigen cloud in hopes of making it harmless for mutants whilst maintaining its use for Inhumans.
 He works closely with Iso to discover a solution that benefits everyone while Medusa becomes increasingly worried of the notion that official full-on war with the X-Men may become inevitable.
 Beast ends up becoming a trusted ally of the Inhumans and is also invited to join as a member of their war council when Kang tries to alter Inhuman history.

 Extraordinary X-Men

-With the help of Doctor Strange, Magik, and Scarlet Witch, Storm has the Jean Grey School of Higher Learning transported into Limbo to protect any wayward mutants from the remaining Terrigen cloud.
+With the help of Doctor Strange, Magik, and Scarlet Witch, Storm has the Jean Grey School of Higher Learning transported into Limbo to protect any wayward mutants from the Terrigen cloud.
 After recruiting Colossus, Nightcrawler, Old Man Logan, and the time-displaced Jean Grey she sets out to find any and all mutants who have been infected by the cloud to Limbo where they will be safe from humans.
 Storm also uses this as an opportunity to attempt to fix the damage done by "Cyclops" and declare the X-Men as heroes for mutants, humans, and Inhumans alike despite what the increasingly bigoted and violent public believes.